percona/pmm-doc/docs/details/query-analytics.md

 ```
 **8:05:25:** The queries finish executing.

-**8:06:00:** Buckets are collected and sent to PMM Server.
-Now go to QAN.
+**8:06:00:** The buckets are collected and sent to the PMM Server.
+Head back to QAN.

 **8:06:10:** You should see two rows in QAN list overview (depends on settings of filter and time range):
 ![QAN MySQL Example 1 List Overview](../_images/PMM_Query_Analytics_Example1_Overview.png)